j-marquardt/time-adaptive-control-4d-var/README.md

 If you are new to `Python`, you have to [download and install](https://wiki.python.org/moin/BeginnersGuide) `Python`.You can download the contents of this repository by downloading them from this website or by using `git`.

 The folder structure of this repository is as follows:
-- `src` - Contains system files
+- `src` - Contains helper files which are reauired for the execution of the examples
 - `example_3_10` - Can be used to recreate Example 3.10 from the paper.
 - `example_3_11` - Can be used to recreate Example 3.11 from the paper.
 - `example_4_8` - Can be used to recreate Example 4.8 from the paper.
 - `example_4_9` - Can be used to recreate Example 4.9 from the paper.

 > [!IMPORTANT]
 > The examples can be executed independently from each other.
 They require the files from the `src` folder.
-If you want to rename the `src` folder or change the relative path from the executed file to the `src` folder, you have to adjust the second line in each `example_...` file.
+If you want to rename the `src` folder or change the relative path from the executed file to the `src` folder, you have to adjust the second line in each `example_????` file.

+Each numerical test in the `example_??_!!` folder consists of two files:
+- An executable file which starts with the prefix `example_`.
+You can execute these files from the command line without any additional arguments.
+- A settings file in which the problem settings for the corresponding numerical test are specified.
+You can change the problem settings of a numerical tests in this file.

 ## License